FatConan/headwillcollapse/pages/blog/the-terror.md

 starve them to death, the crews also face dangers of their own making from their poisonous and rotting rations, to predators that hide in their midst.

-Meanwhile their presence in the Arctic appears to have brought the ire of Tuunbaq, a supposed supernatural entity in the form of a great Polar Bear capable of easily disemembering a person, and of possibly consuming their soul.
+Meanwhile, their presence in the Arctic appears to have brought the ire of Tuunbaq, a supposed supernatural entity in the form of a great Polar Bear capable of easily dismembering a person, and of possibly consuming their soul.
-How much of the paranormal goings-on are the result of genuine malediction, and how much resides only in the tainted and poisoned minds of the crew is unclear.
-Which of the terrors is greater, those from without or those from within, by the end of the series it's impossible to determine.
+How much of the paranormal goings-on are the result of genuine malediction, and how much resides only in the tainted and poisoned minds of the crew is unclear; which of the terrors is greater, those from without or those from within, is a struggle the crew are forced to deal with again and again.

+The show splits its locations between the claustrophobia of the cramped ships, and the agoraphobia of the desolate Arctic.
+Neither place feels safe, and threat and fear permeate every scene.
+All of it drives desperation and challenges even the most level-headed of characters to maintain any sense of equilibrium.

-The Terror is a brilliant horror, with a great cast and a raft of characters who range from loveable to detestable, and who are as complex as they are engaging.
-The Terror is a gripping, tense and tragic drama that rewards repeated viewings.
+The Terror is a brilliant horror, with a great cast and a raft of characters who range from admirable to detestable, and who are as complex as they are engaging.
+It is a gripping, tense and tragic drama that absolutely rewards repeated viewings.

 The Terror is available on [Shudder](https://www.amazon.co.uk/gp/video/detail/B07KX75G2P).